mvolkmann/blog/src/nushell.md

 ## Custom Commands

 To define a custom command, enter `def {name} [params] { commands }`.
+Names can be in kebab-case, including hyphens for readability.
+They can end with `?` to indicate that they return a Boolean value.
 Square brackets are used to surround the parameters because they are treated as a list and that is the syntax for lists.
 If no parameters are required, `[]` must still be included.